Hashir-Javed/Hybrid-AD-and-Entra-ID-Deployment-/README.md

 ---

 ## Automated User and Infrastructure Management
 To simulate a scalable corporate environment and avoid inefficient manual data entry, a custom **PowerShell script** was executed on the Domain Controller (CoreDC1).
-This script programmatically built the complete nested Organizational Unit (OU) hierarchy and bulk-provisioned department-specific user accounts with standard corporate attributes.
+This script built the complete nested Organizational Unit (OU) hierarchy and bulk-provisioned department-specific user accounts with standard corporate attributes.

 ### 1. Hierarchy Strategy
 The hierarchy is structured to separate administrative controls cleanly.
 The root container **CoreTech-Corporate** isolates lab assets from default Windows service objects, splitting them into: